maccmu/macposts/README.md

 ## Usage

+Please refer to this [link](https://github.com/maccmu/macposts-documentations/blob/main/MAC_POSTS_users_manual.pdf) for the documentation.

-Currently there is nothing that could be considered as the documentation.
-If you still want to use it, you may check the ‘examples’ directory in this repository.
+You may check the ‘examples’ directory in this repository.

 **CAVEAT:** *Do not run macposts on untrusted inputs.
 Currently it uses a rather crude data file reader/parser and may have some security vulnerabilities,